How confident are you in your brand’s SEO and content?

 More importantly, focusing on long-tail keywords is compatible with optimizing for voice search.
 When you start with “Hey, Siri” or “OK, Google” the next words aren’t likely to be disjointed keywords.
 They’re going to be conversational phrases or questions.

-In 2021, highlight long-tail keywords through intentional formatting.
+Highlight long-tail keywords through intentional formatting.
 SEO trends may change, but some practices remain evergreen.

 Careful and streamlined use of keywords tells Google that your content is important.
 Use the formatting tricks exemplified in this blog – bullet points, bold text, and short paragraphs – to your advantage.